corv89/shannot/docs/mcp-testing.md

 # MCP Server Testing with mcp-probe

+> **⚠️ NOTICE: MCP support has been removed in v0.4.0**
+>
+> This documentation describes MCP testing procedures for Shannot v0.3.0 (bubblewrap-based architecture).
+MCP support was temporarily removed during the transition to the PyPy sandbox architecture in v0.4.0.
+>
+> **MCP support will be reintroduced in a future version** with the new PyPy sandbox backend.
+This documentation is kept for reference and will be updated when MCP functionality is restored.
+>
+> For current v0.4.0 testing, see test/ directory.

+---

+# MCP Server Testing with mcp-probe (v0.3.0 - Historical)

 This document describes how to test the Shannot MCP server using [mcp-probe](https://github.com/conikeec/mcp-probe), a comprehensive testing tool for Model Context Protocol (MCP) servers.

 ## Overview